Kevin-Mattheus-Moerman/febio2/README.md

 The following suffixes may be appended to many of the previous configurations (e.g. lnx64s, osxd, etc):

-d:	Configuration for a version of FEBio that allows for FE simulations to be debugged more easily.
+d:	Configuration for a version of FEBio that allows FEBio to dump information about non-converged states to allow FE simulations to be debugged more easily.
 Note that this does not produce a debug executable.
 g:	Configuration used to produce a debug executable
 s:	Configuration used to build a sequential version of FEBio in which no multithreading is used.